AndjelaShida/GeoTagger-Backend/README.md

 - Figma design and UX for frontend
 - Tests for users are prepared
 - API in NestJS for user prepared
-- Credentials for PostgreSQL DBMS
+- Credentials for PostgreSQL DBMS (use local database and before deploying ask for credentials to our database).
 - Trello template for managing tasks

 **Use** :